iocafe/pins/README.md

 - Pin configuration information in JSON is converted to C, iocom signals mappings and documentation.

 Pins library encapsulates:
-- Digital and anlog inputs and outputs.
+- Digital and analog inputs and outputs.
 - Input pin state change interrupts.
 - Timers and timer interrupts.
 - PWM